 Size and Form

-Species is a pyramidal to conical tree 50 to 60 feet high and 15 to 20 feet wide; many cultivars have different shape, sizes and habits.
+Species is a pyramidal to conical tree 50 to 60 feet high and 15 to 20 feet wide; many cultivars have different shapes, sizes and habits.

 Tree & Plant Care